-Bill ID/Topic Location Summary Position AB 659 5/17/2019-A. 2 Existing law creates the California Transportation Commission, with various powers and duties relative to the Mullin D YEAR programming of transportation capital projects and allocation of funds to those projects pursuant to the state 5/17/2019-Failed transportation improvement program and various other transportation funding programs.
-This bill would establish Transportation: emerging · · the California Smart City Challenge Grant Program to enable municipalities to compete for grant funding for transportation to Rule $61(a)(5)$. emerging transportation technologies to serve their transportation system needs, and would specify certain technologies: California (Last location was program goals.
-The bill would require the commission to form the California Smart City Challenge Workgroup Smart City Challenge APPR. on or before July 1, 2020, to guide the commission on program matters, as specified.
-The bill would require the Grant Program.
-SUSPENSE FILE commission, in consultation with the workgroup, to develop guidelines on or before March 1, 2021, for the program, which would not be subject to the Administrative Procedure Act, and would authorize the commission be acted upon Jan to revise them as necessary.
-The bill would make the implementation of the program contingent upon an 2020) appropriation in the annual budget act.
-AB 672 6/12/2019- The Public Employees' Retirement Law (PERL) creates the Public Employees' Retirement System, which Cervantes D S. APPR. provides pension and other benefits to members of the system and prescribes conditions for service after 6/12/2019-From retirement.
-PERL and the California Public Employees' Pension Reform Act of 2013 establish various limits on Public employees' committee: Do retirement benefits generally applicable to a public employee retirement system, and prescribes, among other retirement: disability pass and re-refer to things, limits on service after retirement without reinstatement into the applicable retirement system.
-This bill retirement: reinstatement. would prohibit a person who has retired for disability from being employed by any employer without with reinstatement from retirement if the position is the position from which the person retired or if the position recommendation: includes duties or activities that the person was previously restricted from performing at the time of retirement, To Consent unless an exception applies.
-The bill would require, if a person retired for disability is employed by an employer Calendar.
-(Ayes 5. without reinstatement, an employer to provide to the board the nature of the employment and the duties and Noes 0.)
-(June 12). activities the person will perform.
+Bill ID/Topic Location Summary Position AB 659 Mullin D 5/17/2019-A. 2 YEAR Existing law creates the California Transportation Commission, with various powers and duties relative to the programming of transportation capital projects and allocation of funds to those projects pursuant to the state Transportation: emerging transportation technologies: California Smart City Challenge Grant Program.
+5/17/2019-Failed Deadline pursuant to Rule 61(a)(5).
+(Last location was APPR.
+SUSPENSE FILE on transportation improvement program and various other transportation funding programs.
+This bill would establish the California Smart City Challenge Grant Program to enable municipalities to compete for grant funding for emerging transportation technologies to serve their transportation system needs, and would specify certain program goals.
+The bill would require the commission to form the California Smart City Challenge Workgroup on or before July 1, 2020, to guide the commission on program matters, as specified.
+The bill would require the commission, in consultation with the workgroup, to develop guidelines on or before March 1, 2021, for the program, which would not be subject to the Administrative Procedure Act, and would authorize the commission to revise them as necessary.
+The bill would make the implementation of the program contingent upon an appropriation in the annual budget act.
+AB 672 Cervantes D Public employees' retirement: disability retirement: reinstatement.
+The Public Employees' Retirement Law (PERL) creates the Public Employees' Retirement System, which provides pension and other benefits to members of the system and prescribes conditions for service after retirement.
+PERL and the California Public Employees' Pension Reform Act of 2013 establish various limits on retirement benefits generally applicable to a public employee retirement system, and prescribes, among other things, limits on service after retirement without reinstatement into the applicable retirement system.
+This bill would prohibit a person who has retired for disability from being employed by any employer without reinstatement from retirement if the position is the position from which the person retired or if the position includes duties or activities that the person was previously restricted from performing at the time of retirement, unless an exception applies.
+The bill would require, if a person retired for disability is employed by an employer without reinstatement, an employer to provide to the board the nature of the employment and the duties and activities the person will perform.
 This bill contains other existing laws.
-Re-referred to Com. on APPR.